U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line: Introduction

 The co-dimension two Hayward term \cite{Hayward:1993my} was recently connected with the entanglement entropy at the classical gravity level \cite{Takayanagi:2019tvn}.
 The basic idea is to introduce a Euclidean bulk manifold with two boundaries that are not smoothly junctioned.
-When one glues two surfaces at a co-dimension two wedge, the junction conditions of the two boundary surfaces induce an additional Hayward term for ensuring a well-posed variational principle.
-The Hayward term shows a contribution of the wedge to the partition function \cite{Takayanagi:2019tvn, Botta-Cantcheff:2020ywu}.
-This contribution implies the equivalence with that introducing the co-dimension two cosmic brane action with a suitable tension \cite{Takayanagi:2019tvn, Botta-Cantcheff:2020ywu}.
-The approach of the comic brane effectively introduces the back-reaction on the replica orbifold that generates a conical geometry \cite{Dong:2016fnf}.
-The advantage of the Hayward term is that it is now a gravitational action rather than an auxiliary tool (cosmic brane action).
-Due to the aforementioned connection of the Hayward term with entanglement entropy at the classical level, it is tempting to understand how the wedge term arises in the SL(2) CS formulation. \\
+When gluing two boundary surfaces at a co-dimension two wedge, the junction conditions induce an additional Hayward term.
+It ensures a well-posed variational principle.
+The Hayward term induces the wedge contribution to the partition function \cite{Takayanagi:2019tvn,Botta-Cantcheff:2020ywu}.
+This contribution implies the equivalence with the co-dimension two cosmic brane action with a suitable tension \cite{Takayanagi:2019tvn,Botta-Cantcheff:2020ywu}.
+The approach effectively introduces the back-reaction on the replica orbifold that generates a conical geometry \cite{Dong:2016fnf}.
+The Hayward term is a gravitational action rather than an auxiliary tool (cosmic brane action).
+Therefore, we are interested in understanding how the wedge term arises in the SL(2) CS formulation. \\